ihaveamac/9.6-dbgen-xmls/README.md

  - `slot0x25keyX.bin` (SHA-256: 7e878dde92938e4c717dd53d1ea35a75633f5130d8cfd7c76c8f4a8fb87050cd) (only needed when decrypting Secure2 if your 3DS in below version 7.0 or if you're using arm9loaderhax)
  - `slot0x18keyX.bin` (SHA-256: 76c76b655db85219c5d35d517ffaf7a43ebad66e31fbdd5743925937a893ccfc) (only needed when decrypting Secure3 on certain New3DS exclusive titles if you're using a Old3DS or if you're using arm9loaderhax)
  - `slot0x1BkeyX.bin` (SHA-256: 9a201e7c3737f3722e5b578d11837f197ca65bf52625b2690693e4165352c6bb) (only needed when decrypting Secure4 on certain New3DS exclusive titles on any console)
-- A basic knowledge on how to use a terminal
+- A basic knowledge on how to use a terminal/command line

 ### Decrypting the rom